Author, Book review, Books in translation, Fiction, Harvill Secker, Norway, Per Petterson, Publisher, Setting

 For another take on this novel, please see Joe’s review at Roughghosts.

-Author, Book review, Books in translation, Fiction, Norway, Penguin Modern Classics, Publisher, Setting, Tarjei Vesaas, TBR40
+Author, Book review, Fiction, Norway, Penguin Modern Classics, Publisher, Setting, Tarjei Vesaas, TBR40, translated fiction, women in translation

 ‘The Ice Palace’ by Tarjei Vesaas